HILOK/DCS_NOTAM/README.md

 |**`RESTRICTED`**|**`INOP`**|
 |--- | --- |

-sorting:
+Sorting:
-- categories by priority:
+- categories by priority
 - items alphabetically; except for weapon system: air-air weapons first, alphabetically, air-ground weapons next, also alphabetically (this is to allow to determine )

 ### Template ###